AlibabaCloudDocs/hcs_sgw/intl.en-US/FAQs/What can I do if I cannot mount an SMB share on Windows Server 2019?.md

 Issue
 --------------------------

-When you mount an SMB share on Windows Server 2019, an error occurs, as shown in the following figure.
+When you mount an SMB share on Windows Server 2019, an error occurs.

 Solution
 -----------------------------